formancehq/stack/README.md

 ### Requirements
 1. Make sure docker is installed on your machine.
+2. Ensure your docker daemon has at least 5GB uf usable RAM available.
+Otherwise you will run into random crashes.
-2. Make sure Docker Compose is installed and available (it should be the case if you have chosen to install Docker via Docker Desktop); and
+3. Make sure Docker Compose is installed and available (it should be the case if you have chosen to install Docker via Docker Desktop); and
-3. Make sure Git is also installed on your machine.
+4. Make sure Git is also installed on your machine.

 ### Run the app